youngker/apparmor-wiki/apparmorpolicyfeaturesABI.md

 It is the glue between the policy and the kernel and trusted helpers.
 For a policy rule to be compiled it must be understood by the parser.
 The parser however can down grade or ignore policy rules that a kernel does not understand allowing for newer policy to work on older kernel versions.

+- supports older feature abis and kernels
+- will fail on policy it doesn't understand.
+-- policy using new features needs newer versions of the apparmor_parser

 ### Init scripts/systemd

+TODO

 ### Libapparmor

+TODO

 ### Other userspace tools
 The remaining userspace tools are not required for the enforcement of policy but can make an admin or policy authors life much easier.
 If one of the tools is used with a policy feature it must understand the feature enough to handle parsing the text, so generally newer tools will work with older policy but not visa versa.

 ## Policy

+TODO see policy links

 - limits applications
 - often dependent on application versions, OS release versions
 - dependent on supported features of userspace and kernel